This is a comprehensive guide to Google’s Website Builder which was launched in Mid June 2017.

 How it works

-It’s designed to be fast, lightweight, and responsive.
+This is a simple one-page website, designed to be fast, lightweight, and responsive.
 It’s designed for mobile, end to end.
-The vast majority of mobile users look at one page only on a site.
+A majority mobile users look at one page only on a site.
 The main actions are all right there so people don’t have to scroll.

 Pulls Info from your Google My Business listing